The story of my Veteran Familia.

 My Papa functioned, but he was so scarred from the war that he was a silent alcoholic.
 I later found out why they would rush him to the hospital.
 He had become so violent in his drunken states that they would take him to a hospital to be restrained and probably given sedatives.

 The story is that once I was born (I was the first grandchild), he promised to stop drinking.
 And he did.
 I miss him to this day.
-I’m so grateful for his bravery of a family man to take care of his family even when I’m sure he was internally suffering.
-I’m so grateful that he stood up as an American and fought for our independence even though he was a Mexican citizen.
+I’m so grateful for his bravery of a family man to take care of his family even though I’m sure he was internally suffering.
+I’m so grateful he stood up to fight for America even though he was a Mexican citizen.
+Did you hear that?
+Yes, he was born in Mexico and I’m not exactly sure if he came here legally or not, but he had a green card (from what my family has told me) and he fought for us, the American people!
+His own mother did not even speak English or Spanish!
+She spoke Nahuatl from what my Dad had told me.
+Take that Mexican hater #45!

-I want to give him one more kiss on the cheek and tell him that he was my hero!
+I want to give him one more kiss on the cheek and tell him he was my hero for more than one reason.

 Happy Veterans Day to all the men and women who have fought for our independence!